-Article 89 (1) An obligee or obligor who is dissatisfied with any of the amounts of claim or distribution of the respective obligees recorded in the electronic distribution list may file an opposition (hereinafter referred to as "filing an

-- opposition to distribution"). - (2) An enforcement court must implement a distribution of only the part of the proceeds against whose distribution nofiling an opposition to distribution has been filed. - (3) Filing of an opposition to distribution under the provisions of paragraph (1) must be made by means of a document within the opposition filing period designated pursuant to the provisions of Article 85-2, paragraph (1); provided, however, that if a distribution date is designated pursuant to the provisions of Article 85-3, paragraph (1), filing of an opposition to distribution must be made either by means of a document or orally on the relevant distribution date.
+- Article 89 (1) An obligee or obligor who is dissatisfied with any of the amounts of claim or distribution of the respective obligees recorded in the electronic distribution list may file an opposition (referred to as "filing an opposition to distribution" below). - (2) An enforcement court must implement a distribution of only the part of the proceeds against whose distribution no filing an opposition to distribution has been filed. - (3) Filing of an opposition to distribution under paragraph (1) must be made through a document within the opposition filing period designated pursuant to the provisions of Article 85-2, paragraph (1); provided, however, that if a distribution date is designated pursuant to the provisions of Article 85-3, paragraph (1), filing of an opposition to distribution must be made either through a document or orally on the relevant distribution date.